 10 Ways To Tell If A Rolex Is Authentic

 Rolex.
 The name itself is the quintessence of elegance and beauty in the watch industry.
 But this reputation comes with a downside.
 Ever since the company began manufacturing topnotch mechanical watches, fake Rolex watches have been sold here and there.
 This persists even though the quality of a real Rolex is unmatchable with fake Rolex watches.
-So how exactly can one determine when a Rolex watch is real?
+So how exactly can one tell when a Rolex watch is authentic?

 To help you whenever you purchase a Rolex watch, we’d like to share with you the following tips on determining its authenticity:

 The first trick is to know a watch’s inner functioning.
 Before justifying anything, place the watch near your hear and listen for any ticking sound.
 Always remember that Rolex manufactured watches are powered by an automatic movement.
 A ticking sound from the watch would verify the presence of a quartz movement.